Burlington, Colorado

-Burlington is a home rule municipality and the county seat and most populous community of Kit Carson County, Colorado, United States.
-The city population was 3,172 at the 2020 United States Census.
+Burlington is the home rule city that is the county seat of and the most populous community in Kit Carson County, Colorado, United States.
+The city population was 3,172 at the 2020 United States census.

 History

 Burlington was originally laid out one mile west of its present location in 1887 by a man named Lowell in anticipation of the arrival of the railroad.
+The Burlington, Colorado, post office opened on April 29, 1887.
 In addition to having the location wrong, Lowell also did not have title to the land.
 When the railroad did arrive, the Chicago, Rock Island and Pacific Railroad, it built its depot at the present site of Burlington and those who had built in Old Burlington moved their buildings to the new townsite.
 Trains began running in 1888.
 "The Settlement", about 12 miles northwest of Burlington, was settled by German immigrants from Russia, many from Hoffnungstal, South Russia, who, in addition to their homesteads, built Congregational and Lutheran churches.

+Burlington, CO is on the Loewen database of possible sundown towns, although Tougaloo College recognizes that it is "surely not" still one.